Reza Malekzadeh: Achievements

 Besides being a renowned gastroenterologist, Professor Malekzadeh has been instrumental in designing and executing an efficient and practical way of diagnosing cancerous and benign esophageal lesions in Iran, applicable to urban and rural areas.
 He was elected as a member of TWAS in 2004.

 Reza Malekzadeh received the "Permanent Personages Award" in the Third Permanent Personages session held on October 22, 2003.
 This national award is given to the most outstanding and memorable citizens of Iran.
 He has numerous reputable scientific publications in gastroenterology and liver diseases.
 Dr Malekzadeh was selected as distinguished professor of Tehran University of Medical Sciences in 2008.

 Views

 During the COVID-19 pandemic in Iran, Supreme Leader Ali Khamenei and general Hossein Salami had suggested that the coronavirus pandemic in the country was due to a biological attack.
 On 13 March, Reza Malekzadeh rejected this theory.

 Family life

-Dr Malekzadeh was born in village baladeh in Fars.
+Dr Malekzadeh was born in the village of Baladeh in Fars.
 Reza Malekzadeh has been married for 31 years, and since then has had 4 children, three girls and one boy, three of which have followed his footsteps in the study of medicine and one who is currently studying architecture.
 He still visits Baladeh regularly and contributes massively to humanitarian work in the area.